NCEAS/metacatui/README.md

 - Open `src/js/models/AppModel.js`, or if using a theme other than the default theme, `src/js/themes/{theme name}/models/AppModel.js` and change the following values:
     - Set `baseUrl` to the URL where the remote Metacat is (e.g. `https://dev.nceas.ucsb.edu`)
     - Set `d1CNBaseUrl` to the URL of the DataONE Coordinating Node that the Metacat Member Node is a part of. (e.g. the Member Node `urn:node:mnTestKNB` is in the `urn:node:cnStage` Coordinating Node, so this attribute would be set to `https://cn-stage.test.dataone.org/`)
+- Open `src/loader.js` and set the value for the following property:
+    - Set `MetacatUI.root` based on the location off of it's top directory.
+Example:
+        - If the source code is located at `/Users/walker/Sites` (as configured in Apache), set the `MetacatUI.root = "/"`.
+        - If the source code is located inside some directory (say `metacatui`) at `/Users/walker/Sites`, set the `MetacatUI.root = "/metacatui"`.

 #### Step 3.
 Install MetacatUI in Apache
 - Copy the contents of the MetacatUI `src` directory to your Sites directory.